google/earthengine-community/tutorials/beginners-cookbook/index.md

 var outputCollection = varImage.reduceRegions(reducer, collection, scale);
 ```

-Note that for large collections, this will be less efficient than mapping over the collection and using `reduceRegion`.
+Note that for large collections, this may be less efficient than mapping over the collection and using `reduceRegion`.

 ### Applying a reducer to each element of a collection